ShahzaibWaseem/MobiSpectral-Android/README.md

 7. Classification: based on 1-D signatures selection. -->

-## Build the application from source code
+## Build the application from the source code
 Download Android Studio on your workstation (see Installation Instructions on [Android Developer website](https://developer.android.com/studio)).
 After Installing Android Studio, clone the repository onto your workstation.
-Gradle is a tool which comes pre-installed with Android Studio and is responsible for Dependency management.
-In the repository, there are also gradle files present, which tell gradle which dependencies to install on your workstation.
-The major dependencies which we tested and deployed (So please make sure that these dependencies are consistent) our final application are as follows:
+Gradle is a tool that comes pre-installed with Android Studio and is responsible for Dependency management.
+In the repository, there are also gradle files that tell gradle which dependencies to install on your workstation.
+The major dependencies which we tested and deployed are as follows:

 - Android Studio Flamingo | 2022.2.1 Patch 2 (tested on previous versions as well)
 - Kotlin 1.8.20 (Also tested on 1.7.21)